top of page

 • Glass jar with a metal lid (such as a canning jar) or a sealable plastic bag(s)

-• Use sticky tape, such as duct tape, to pick up any remaining small glass fragments and powder
+• Use sticky tape to collect remaining glass fragments and powder

 • Wipe the area clean with damp paper towels or disposable wet wipes